Kernel Launch Based on a Sample Project

 )

-• -DASCENDC_DEBUG is used to control the debugging switch of the Ascend C API.
-By default, the switch is disabled.
-After this compilation macro is added, the switch is enabled.
-In this case, the assert verification in the API takes effect.
-If the verification fails, the assert log is displayed.
+• ASCENDC_DEBUG is used to control the debugging function of Ascend C APIs.
+By default, the debugging function is disabled.
+After this compilation macro is added, the debugging function is enabled.
+In this case, the assert verification inside the API takes effect.
+If the verification fails, assert logs are printed.
 The printing function affects the actual running performance of the operator.
 Therefore, this function is usually used in the debugging phase.
 The following is an example:

 ascendc_compile_definitions(ascendc_kernels_${RUN_MODE} PRIVATE